Miss Arkansas' Outstanding Teen

 The Miss Arkansas' Teen competition is the pageant that selects the representative for the U.S. state of Arkansas in the Miss America's Teen pageant.

-Ka'Mya Tackett of Sherwood was crowned Miss Arkansas' Outstanding Teen on June 17, 2022 at the Robinson Center in Little Rock, Arkansas.
-She competed for the title of Miss America's Outstanding Teen 2023 at the Hyatt Regency Dallas in Dallas, Texas on August 12, 2022 where she was a Teens in Action finalist.
+Amelia Lisowe of Benton was crowned Miss Arkansas' Teen on June 13, 2025, at the Robinson Center in Little Rock, Arkansas.
+She will compete for the title of Miss America's Teen 2026 at the Dr. Phillips Center for the Performing Arts in Orlando, Florida in September 2025.

-In January of 2023, the official name of the pageant was changed from Miss Arkansas' Outstanding Teen, to Miss Arkansas’ Teen, in accordance with the national pageant.
+In January 2023, the official name of the pageant was changed from Miss Arkansas' Outstanding Teen, to Miss Arkansas’ Teen, in accordance with the national pageant.

 Results summary

 The following is a visual summary of the past results of Miss Arkansas' Outstanding Teen titleholders presented in the table below.
 The year in parentheses indicates year of the Miss America's Outstanding Teen competition in which the placement and/or award was garnered.